Residential Heavy Garbage Collection Schedule

 Wood Items:

-Wooden dressers, furniture, chairs, doors, desks, shelving and tables will be collected.
+Chairs, tables, dressers, doors, desks, window and door frames and shelving will be collected.

 • Wooden items must be disassembled.